This list is representative of the nature and number of electives offered each year.

 Professor Paul Garrison

 Rapid change and the accompanying effect on customer decision making affects all businesses across all geographies, but in few places is that change as continuous over the past twenty years as the markets of Eastern Europe with the added-on complexity of doing business in Russia and Turkey where west and east collide.
-The course will help participants understand the underlying consumer drivers that create both opportunities and barriers to business growth in these rapidly evolving markets.
-This mini-course will cover both large and small firms, marketing a broad range of products and services.
-Participants will develop a consumer centric logic to guide all marketing decisions and strategies (Destination Planning, Segmentation, Understanding Customer Needs and Motivations, and Brand Strategy).
+This mini-course will help participants understand the underlying consumer drivers that create both opportunities and barriers to business growth in these rapidly evolving markets.
+The class will cover both large and small firms, marketing a broad range of products and services.
+Participants will develop a consumer centric logic to guide all marketing decisions and strategies - Local Segmentation and Targeting, a Deeper Understanding of Customer Needs and Motivations - all resulting in a more meaningful and engaging Brand and Communication Strategy.

 MARKETING IN THE NETWORK ECONOMY (IMKTG)